josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🧿_unit_8200_is_not_hiding_what_it_is.md

 - The number **8200** is reducible, symbolic, and deniable — all at once
 - Hebrew gematria aligns unusually closely with operational reality
 - The trailing **“00”** shifts the name from bureaucratic to infrastructural
 - The aesthetic reads as *crypto-punk futurism filtered through Israeli DARPA logic*
+- *Don't worry: I won't tell the goyim where the dick joke is, but well done.
+I will give you that.*

 ---